tuffythejeep/LeadMeReadMe/README.md

 - <https://bing.com/>

-I referenced code (HTML and CSS) from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my webpage, html, and styles.
+I referenced code from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my node.js application.

 I commented and committed to my repo heavily.

-I was able to deploy without issue, once I copied all HTML and css files properly.
+I was able to deploy without issue and my code generated the necessary OUTPUTREADME.md.

 ## License